 At this day and age, this should be extremely obvious: 1234 or password are not strong passwords.

 Passwords that use real words and numbers are relatively easy to guess.
 These usually leave sites open to dictionary or brute force attacks.

-A dictionary attack is when a hacker grabs a word database, maybe from old password lists, and tries every entry (and combinations) on your login page.
+A dictionary attack is when a hacker grabs a word database.
+Often, said database is just an old password list.
+The hacker tries every entry in it (and combinations) on your login page hoping he will one day hit the jackpot.
 It may sound impractical, but with the right bot, a hacker can make millions of attempts per minute while sipping his favorite Starbucks latte and watching old torrented reruns.

 The same goes with brute force attacks.
 They´re a bit less elegant, but use the same principle.
 A bot tries every word/number/symbol combination on your login page.
-Theoretically, any password can be eventually guessed this way.
+Theoretically, anyone can eventually guess any password this way.
 However, the longer the password, the harder it gets (Note.
 This is 2020.
 It is no longer politically correct to use Michael Scott´s jokes.
 But that’s what she said).

 This is the reason most password generators recommend to use a combination of letters, numbers and symbols and at least 12 characters long passwords.
 Every additional character exponentially increases the difficulty of someone guessing your password.